 The main entrance to the Acropolis is the Propylaea.
 Follow the signs for the Acropolis from Acropoli metro station.

 It will be very clear where the main entrance is.
 There is a small ticket office situated here.

 The Propylaea entrance is usually the most crowded, as many tourists are not aware of a second side entrance that sits opposite the New Acropolis museum.
 If you have already purchased your tickets in advance or online, you may wish to enter through the side entrance so as to skip the crowds.

-This is a great place to pick up gifts and Greek souvenirs for your loved ones back at home. that In addition, you will see street performers here performing everything from magic tricks to traditional bouzouki music.
+This is a great place to pick up gifts and Greek souvenirs for your loved ones back home.
+Whatever day of the week you stop by, you will see street performers here performing everything from magic tricks to traditional bouzouki music.

 Explore Thissio and Filopappou Hill

 Dionysiou Areopagitou twists and turns through Thissio into areas of beautiful greenery that provide countless wonderful photo opportunities for taking pictures of the Acropolis.
 The hill that sits opposite the Acropolis is Filopappou Hill.

 The shrine at the top of Filopappou offers alternative views over the Acropolis and the city of Athens.
 There are also several interesting sites that you can stop by on your ascent.

 Don’t miss Socrates’ prison and the small, charming Athenian churches on the slopes of Filopappou.
 Similarly, nearby Pnyx hill is where the Athens democratic assembly would gather to discuss civil issues centuries ago.

 Anafiotika Plaka is a “secret” neighbourhood that escapes the eyes of most tourists.
 This neighbourhood has been decorated in Cycladic style and looks more reminiscent of a village from Santorini than a suburb of the chaotic Greek capital.